 - Enjoy a greater knowledge of compositional forms and repertoire

-- Advance your improvising and ability to work well in a small ensemble
+- Advance your improvising and ability to work well in an ensemble

 - Be confident about playing in public.